Lindsey Vonn: 2019

 In October 2018, ahead of the start of the 2018–19 FIS Alpine Ski World Cup, Vonn announced that she would retire from competition at the end of the season.
-Having previously suggested that she would continue until she had broken Stenmark's record for World Cup race victories, she confirmed that she would retire in 2019 regardless of whether she managed to surpass Stenmark's tally, explaining that "physically, I've gotten to the point where it doesn't make sense...
+Having previously suggested that she would continue until she had broken Ingemar Stenmark's record for World Cup race victories, she confirmed that she would retire in 2019 regardless of whether she managed to surpass Stenmark's tally, explaining that "physically, I've gotten to the point where it doesn't make sense...
 I really would like to be active when I'm older, so I have to look to the future and not just be so focused on what's in front of me".
-She also said that she aimed to compete in all downhills and super-Gs in the World Cup season, planning to make her debut at Lake Louise at the end of November.
-However the following month she injured her knee whilst training at Copper Mountain, forcing her to pull out of the Lake Louise races.
+She also said that she aimed to compete in all downhills and super-Gs in the World Cup season, planning to make her debut at Lake Louise, Alberta at the end of November.
+However the following month, she injured her knee whilst training at Copper Mountain, forcing her to pull out of the Lake Louise races.
 Subsequently, she announced that she would delay her retirement so she could compete at Lake Louise the following season.
-Vonn finally made her season debut at Cortina d'Ampezzo in January, finishing 15th and 9th in the two downhills there before failing to finish the super-G: after the latter race she told reporters that she was considering retiring immediately, stating that she would "give it a couple of days and make some decisions".
-On February 1, 2019, Vonn announced that she would retire after the 2019 World Championships taking place in Sweden.
-On February 10, 2019, after she won a bronze medal in women's downhill, she finally retired from the race circuit, with her wish to get flowers from Ingemar Stenmark as a goodbye being fulfilled.
-With the clinching of the bronze she became the oldest woman to win a medal at a world championship (at age 34) and the first female racer to receive medals at six different world championships.
+Vonn finally made her season debut at Cortina d'Ampezzo in January 2019, finishing 15th and 9th in the two downhills there, before failing to finish the super-G: after the latter race she told reporters that she was considering retiring immediately, stating that she would "give it a couple of days and make some decisions".
+On February 1, Vonn announced that she would retire after the 2019 World Championships taking place in Sweden.
+On February 10, after she won a bronze medal in women's downhill, she finally retired from the race circuit, with her wish to get flowers from Stenmark as a goodbye being fulfilled.
+With the clinching of the bronze, she became the oldest woman to win a medal at a world championship (at age 34) and the first female racer to receive medals at six different world championships.